I have been making this healthier version of Italian Stove Top Stuffed Peppers for years. It's the type of comfort food that never gets old.

 As you know, I love to frequent the farmers market and buy local produce when it's in season.
 These stuffed peppers were even better when I could get some locally grown ones.

 Recently, I bought a variety of different types of peppers from the Springdale Farms table at the Collingswood Farmers Market.
 I still have some long hots left and I'm am going to saute them in garlic and oil because we love them on sandwiches.
-I hear that Formisano Farms had peppers of many colors at their table too and will be checking them out sometime this month for the next time I make stuffed peppers.
+Farm fresh peppers are the best!

 - Mini Lasagna Bolognese